 CSP = CSR

-$4,750 is a lot of money for many people to spend on Travel and Dining, especially those who are just starting out.
+$9,117.65 is a lot of money for many people to spend on travel and dining, especially those who are just starting out.
 Therefore, the Chase Sapphire Preferred and the American Express Green Card have similar earning structures but much lower annual fees.
 And they are two great alternatives to the Sapphire Reserve for lighter spenders.

 You Own a Business or Have a Side Gig

 Moreover, the Chase Sapphire Reserve is not the best Chase UR-earning card for you if you own a business or have a side gig.
-That honor goes to the Chase Ink Business Preferred, Chase’s top business credit card.
+That honor goes to the Chase Ink Business Preferred, one of Chase’s top business credit cards.

 The Chase Sapphire Reserve is a great card.
 But it’s not for everyone.
 And the six reasons presented above are why you should not get the Sapphire Reserve.
 Many people love the Sapphire Reserve because of its earning structure, sign-up bonus, and perks.
 But there are better options in all of those sub-categories for certain travelers.